 4. Dining Out in Grand Junction

 One of the best parts of a girls' weekend?
 Bonding with your pals over some seriously good food.
 With a full spread of dining options, Grand Junction delivers no matter what you’re in the mood for: casual pub grub after an active day outside or a more upscale meal where you can linger as long as you like.
 Pick up a pie at Pablo’s Pizza, a locals’ favorite, or get your early afternoon brunch on at the Ale House.
-Have Taco Tuesday any day of the week at MX Tapas Bar and Restaurante, where you'll find an innovative menu of tacos incorporating local ingredients.
 Don’t forget dessert at Gelato Junction or Yogo Mojo, or pick up a few sweet treats at Candy Time Shoppe and Novelties or Enstrom Candies.

 Grand Junction has plenty of options for places to stay on your gals getaway: B&Bs, chain hotels, motels, and more.
 Explore all of our affordable lodging options or pick up an Official Visitor Guide for more information.
 All that’s left to do is pack your suitcases, grab your girlfriends, and get ready for an unforgettable weekend getaway in Grand Junction.

 Guys, no need to worry, we've got you covered too.
 Check out our guide to a Guys Trip in Grand Junction.
 Gals we know ya'll are looking to destress behind a powerful, dirt-flinging RZR, so we encourage you to mix it up and swap activities to make your own special weekend.